 Because of their ability to combat inflammation and toxins in the body, antioxidants may be useful in helping you lose weight, quicken metabolism, absorb nutrients better and slow the progression of disease and aging.

 Because people need a spread of antioxidants, it is best to eat a wide variety of fruits and vegetables that contain many different sources.
 Examples include:

 - Wild blueberries

 - Dark chocolate (dairy-free and free of sugar!)

-While it is quite technical, this review paper on molecular hydrogen further outlines its benefit as an antioxidant.
+While it is quite technical, this review paper on molecular hydrogen further outlines its benefits as an antioxidant.

 We could all do with drinking healthier water, and the Energy Plus helps us do just that, yielding water that is clean, free of contaminants, alkaline and antioxidant-rich.